EPFLiGHT/coML-Personalized-v2/README.md

   - By outcome (label skew)
   - skew $\mathbb{P} \left( \mathbf{x} | y \right)$
   - skew $\mathbb{P} \left( y | \mathbf{x} \right)$
-- Test the gradient-based method on a different task (maybe more parameters and much larger data set?)
+- Test the gradient-based method on a different task (maybe more parameters and much larger data set, e.g. from medical imaging?)
-- Implement other methods
+- Implement other methods (e.g., based on _influence_)
 - Refine gradient-based similarity some more, try it out on other problems
 - Rigorously define similarity (e.g., with learning theory notion of discrepancy)